tho15/advanced-lane-lines/writeup_template.md

 ###Thresholded Binary Image

-In this step we tried to filter the image using edge detection techniques to identify lane pixels.
+In this step, we tried to filter the image using edge detection techniques to identify lane pixels.
 It is a crucial step for this project.
 I used a combination of color and gradient thresholds to generate a binary image.
-The code is contained in the function **`hsv_pipeline`** in main.py.
+The code is contained in the function **`hsv_pipeline`** in **main.py**.
 Following illustrates the step of image thresholding:

 * Apply Sobel operation in X direction with threshold (20, 150)
 * Calculate gradient and apply threshold (0.7, 1.2)
 * Threshold S channel (170, 255) in HLS color space
 * Threahold L channel (30, 255) in HLS color space

-Here is an example of my ouput for this step:
+Here is an example of my ouput from this step:

 Road Image | Thresholded Binary Image
 -----------|-------------------------